 Above: OneSkin's before/afters of those who been using OneSkin Face for 12 weeks.

-My code PENN20 will give you 20% off the price of OneSkin products (these are affiliate links which means if you use them I will earn a commission - at no additional cost to you.)
+Save 15% off the price of OneSkin products when you shop through the link below, discount applied automatically at checkout (these are affiliate links which means if you use them I will earn a commission - at no additional cost to you.)

 Appendix 1.
 What kinds of tests has OneSkin run to validate the OS-01 peptide?

 This is NOT a beautifully formatted table, but I wanted to share with you my research and understanding of the tests and studies that have been done on OS-01.
 If you have questions on any of these please do feel free to reach out to OneSkin!

 Appendix 2.
 A bit more about the company

 Normally I wouldn't spend much time talking about the founders of a company.
 I'm making an exception here because the background of the four female founders of OneSkin provides such important context.
 OneSkin was founded and led by a team of 4 female PhDs:

 Carolina Oliveria Reis holds a Ph.D. in Immunology and tissue engineering

 Alessandra Zonari earned her Master’s degree in stem cell biology and her Ph.D. in skin regeneration and tissue engineering

 Mariana Boroni earned her Master’s degree in biochemistry and her Ph.D. in bioinformatics with an emphasis in genomics